Matt-McAuley/matt-mcauley.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm currently a student studying computer science at Cornell University.
-I'm interested in all areas of technology including but not limited to Software Engineering, Machine Learning, and Quantitative Finance.
-I enjoy working with others and using technology to design algorithms, build applications, and solve challenging problems.
+I'm currently a student studying Computer Science at Cornell University in the College of Engineering.
+I enjoy working with others to tackle complex problems while learning new skills in the process.
+I have a passion for all areas of technology including but not limited to Software Development, Machine Learning, and Quantitative Finance.
+I'm always looking for new opportunities to grow and contribute to meaningful projects.
+Feel free to reach out through email or LinkedIn if you'd like to connect, or check out some of my projects that I've worked on below.